The best local moving companies in Tennessee

 Comparing the pros of Tennessee vs. Oregon

-Pros of living in Tennessee | Pros of living in Oregon |
+| Pros of living in Tennessee | Pros of living in Oregon |

-Abundant recreational opportunities | Beautiful landscapes |
+| Abundant recreational opportunities | Beautiful landscapes |

-No income taxes | Delicious and authentic wineries |
+| No income taxes | Delicious and authentic wineries |

-Legendary music scene | Beautiful summer weather |
+| Legendary music scene | Beautiful summer weather |

-Natural beauty and parks galore | No sales tax |
+| Natural beauty and parks galore | No sales tax |

-Delicious southern comfort food | Abundant outdoor recreational activities |
+| Delicious southern comfort food | Abundant outdoor recreational activities |

 Comparing the cons of living in Tennessee vs. Oregon

 Life can be unpredictable, no matter where you are.
-As you get ready to move from Tennessee to Oregon, keep these tips in mind.
+As you get ready to move from Tennessee to Oregon, keep these tips in mind:

-Cons of living in Tennessee | Cons of living in Oregon |
+| Cons of living in Tennessee | Cons of living in Oregon |

-Tendency for severe weather | Difficult housing market |
+| Tendency for severe weather | Difficult housing market |

-Oppressive summer heat and humidity | High cost of living |
+| Oppressive summer heat and humidity | High cost of living |

-Abundant presence of nuclear power plants | Poor quality education |
+| Abundant presence of nuclear power plants | Poor quality education |

-Traffic congestion | Low marks for personal safety |
+| Traffic congestion | Low marks for personal safety |

-High urban crime rates | Heavy tax burden |
+| High urban crime rates | Heavy tax burden |

 Other things to consider for your Tennessee to Oregon move

-- Parking permits: Some cities expect you to have a parking permit for moving trucks, so double-check your new area’s rules before moving day to prevent any last-minute headaches.
+- Parking permits: Some cities require a parking permit for moving trucks, so be sure to check your new local rules before moving day to avoid any surprises.

 - State licensing: Moving companies headquartered in Oregon must possess an up-to-date USDOT Number as well as a license issued by the Oregon Department of Transportation (ODOT).
 Before you book, double-check that your moving company is properly licensed.

-- State regulator: Quickly check the status of a Oregon moving license anytime on the official state regulator’s website, here.
+- State regulator: Easily verify the status of a Oregon moving license anytime on the official state regulator’s website, here.

-- Change of address: Be sure to submit your USPS change of address form at least a week before your move.
-This way, once you’ve picked your moving date, your mail will start forwarding to Oregon right on time.
+- Change of address: Submit your USPS change of address form at least one week before your move.
+Just set your official move date, and your mail will be forwarded to Oregon right on time.
 Get started here.

-- Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
+- Mover’s insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
 Released Value Protection is a cost-effective choice as it comes at no extra cost.
 Movers provide this option without additional charges, but the coverage it offers is minimal.
-With Released Value Protection, the mover's liability is limited to 60 cents per pound per article.
+With Released Value Protection, the mover’s liability is limited to 60 cents per pound per article.

 - Moving checklist: Keep moving day simple with our easy-to-use moving checklist.
 Make this your go-to guide to ensure you don’t miss a thing.